-KSJD is gathering updated information for you on the new coronavirus.
+KSJD is gathering updated information for you on the Covid-19 pandemic.
 This page will be regularly updated with headlines, resources, and announcements related to closures and changes at community events and spaces.

 News links redirect to KSJD and NPR articles unless otherwise noted - all without paywalls.